mrgulshanyadav/adamant-tradebot/README.md

 ## Launching

-You can start the Bot with the `node app` command, but it is recommended to use the process manager for this purpose.
+You can start the bot with the `node app` command, but it is recommended to run it under a process manager:

 ```
 pm2 start app.js --name tradebot